This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 From the side (because why not):

-It was a nice day outside and I’d already been working on the bar area in the kitchen, so I temporarily placed the new stand near the sliding glass door.
-I won’t be keeping it over here, but Charlie was plenty intrigued.
-She’s been eating out of it without a tipping incident ever since.
+It was a beautiful day outside, and I’d already been working on the bar area in the kitchen, so I temporarily placed the new dog food stand near the sliding glass door.
+I won’t be keeping it over here, but Charlie was plenty intrigued by her new doggie dining area.
+She’s been eating out of the feeder without a tipping incident ever since.

 Yay for happy endings!